 The Strengthening HBCUs program provides flexible institutional capacity-building funds.
 College Edge qualifies as a student support and completion-focused intervention.

 Federal Gaining Early Awareness grants follow students from middle school through the first year of college.
-Persist enrollments are within GEAR UP mission scope.
+Persist Advantage enrollments are within GEAR UP mission scope.

 North Carolina's UNC System, Tennessee's Drive to 55, Georgia's Complete College Georgia, and South Carolina's Commission on Higher Education all hold state completion-focused funding.